nshkrdotcom/mabeam/TEST_ISSUES_REPORT.md

 ## Executive Summary

 This report documents serious violations of OTP testing standards found in the test suite.
-The analysis reveals **critical anti-patterns** that make tests flaky, unreliable, and non-educational.
+The analysis reveals **critical anti-patterns** that make tests flaky, unreliable, and poorly documented.
 Immediate action is required to bring the test suite into compliance with OTP best practices.

 **Overall Compliance Score: 4/10**